kylekatarnls/business-day/README.md

 ## Contribute

-The scope of this library is to date business date and time utilities to Carbon, if you think of a feature in this scope, feel free to submit a pull-request.
+The scope of this library is to provide business date and time utilities to Carbon, if you think of a feature in this scope, feel free to submit a pull-request.

 We will also happily merge any holidays file matching an official country, state